 What this means is that one week you may lose a few pounds on the scales, but then another week you jump on the scales again and are dismayed because the number staring back at you does not seem to reflect this.

-You start off being so excited as you believe you have lost even more weight, your clothes feel loser and your body feels tighter and more toned, but that number on the scales has not moved further south, it’s sitting at the same number the same measurement as before.
+You start off being so excited as you believe you have lost even more weight, your clothes feel looser and your body feels tighter and more toned, but that number on the scales has not moved further south, it’s sitting at the same number the same measurement as before.

 If you’ve ever followed strict diet plans in the past then you may be familiar with trying to track your weight loss through using different forms of weight loss measurement.
 Anything from weighing yourself on your regular bathroom scales to taking measurements of your body around the waist, hips and thigh area using a tape measure and then doing some calculation to determine your BMI.